srikanthlogic/IthuUngalSoththuPWA/README.md

 ## Data Source

-This application fetches live data from the public API endpoint used by the official Chennai Bus App: `https://production.zophop.com/vasudha/dispatch/chennai/mtc/bus/`.
+This application fetches live data from the official Chennai Bus App

-To bypass browser CORS restrictions during development, the data is fetched via a public proxy (`api.codetabs.com`).
-For a production deployment, it is highly recommended to set up a dedicated backend service (e.g., on Fly.io, Vercel, or Cloudflare Workers) to proxy requests.
-This backend would improve reliability, implement caching to reduce load on the source API, and prevent potential rate-limiting or blocking of a public proxy.

 ## Technology Stack